Shraddha Walkar murder case: Accused Aaftab taken for voice sampling test - www.lokmattimes.com

 Aaftab Poonawalla, the prime accused in the Shraddha Walkar murder case was on Monday brought to the Central Bureau ...

-Aaftab Poonawalla, the prime accused in the Shraddha Walkar murder case was on Monday brought to the Central Bureau of Investigation headquarters in the national capital for a voice sampling test.
+Aaftab Poonawalla, the prime accused in the Shraddha Walkar murder case was on Monday brought to the Central Bureau of Investigation's CFSL in the national capital for a voice sampling test.

-Tihar jail officials were seen taking Aaftab to the forensic lab this morning for the test procedure.
+Tihar jail officials were seen taking Aaftab to the forensic lab at the CGO complex this morning for the test procedure.

 Earlier, Delhi High Court had on Friday given permission to Delhi Police to obtain a voice sample of Poonawalla after police had submitted a plea for the same.